 Red wine and resveratrol: Good for your heart?

-Red wine, in moderation, has long been thought of as heart healthy.
-The alcohol and certain substances in red wine called antioxidants may help prevent heart disease by increasing levels of high-density lipoprotein (HDL) cholesterol (the "good" cholesterol) and protecting against artery damage.
+Red wine, in limited amounts, has long been thought of as healthy for the heart.
+The alcohol and certain substances in red wine called antioxidants may help prevent coronary artery disease, the condition that leads to heart attacks.

 How is red wine heart healthy?

-Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in your heart.
-A polyphenol called resveratrol is one substance in red wine that's gotten attention.
+Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in the heart.
+A polyphenol called resveratrol is one part of red wine that's gotten noticed for being healthy.

 Resveratrol in red wine